How to Survive as a Small Fish in a Big Pond [Free Guide]

 Pro tip: Market research

-Finding the right niche is going to take some extra homework — market research.
-That might sound obvious, but how deeply do you really understand exactly where your potential customers are conducting their research and what’s influencing their buying decisions?
-The answers to those questions are going to be the key to getting the jump on your biggest competitors.
+Finding the right niche can take some extra homework — market research.
+That might sound obvious, but how deeply do you really understand exactly where your potential customers are conducting their "research" — and what’s influencing their buying decisions?

 Get the answer to these questions to get a good sense of your market conditions: